jordanpapaditsas/productivity-harbor/README.md

   populate the dynamic data the rest of the app relies on.
 - Use the side navigation to move between areas (Kanban, users, settings, etc.).
 - Toggle light / dark mode from the header.
-- Edit your profile, manage users, and organize tasks on the Kanban board.
+- Edit your profile, manage users, organize tasks on the Kanban board and set up your area for daily use.

 ## Notes